Tall, Tall Trees

 "Tall, Tall Trees" is a song co-written by American singers George Jones and Roger Miller.
 Jones first released the song in 1957 as the B-side to his "Hearts in My Dream" single.
 Miller released his version on his 1970 album A Trip in the Country.

 Other recordings

-Another famous recording was released by Alan Jackson in October 1995 on a single in conjunction with his 1995 compilation album The Greatest Hits Collection.
-Jackson's cover was his eleventh Number One hit on the Billboard country charts.
+The most famous and commercially successful recording was released by Alan Jackson in October 1995 on a single in conjunction with his 1995 compilation album The Greatest Hits Collection.
+Jackson's cover was his twelfth Number One hit on the Billboard country charts.

 Content

 The song is an up-tempo track in which the narrator promises to his significant other that he will give her anything she desires, whether it be a "big limousine", a "great big mansion", or "tall, tall trees and all the water in the seas".

 In the liner notes for his Greatest hits album, Jackson wrote,"This is an old Roger Miller song I stumbled across.
 It's a real fun song with a Cajun feel.
 I've always been a big fan of Roger's and when it came time to record a couple of new songs for this greatest hits, I couldn't resist.
 After I recorded it, we found out that George Jones is a co-writer - I think George had even forgotten he'd written it.
 I'm proud to have the chance to record a song written by two of my favorites."